Loving yourself is the greatest revolution.

 The cedar enzyme bath feels like sinking into a warm fuzzy blanket that has just come out of the dryer!
 After disrobing, we laid down in a large wooden ‘tub’ full of fermenting cedar and rice bran and were covered up in it like when you bury someone in the sand at the beach.
 It was a chilly morning after a couple of days of rain so this felt absolutely amazing!
 The bosslady tends to get claustrophobic but this did not bother her.
 The hubs instantly closed his eyes and relaxed.

-We were checked on every 5 minutes or so of our 20 minute treatment.
-We were brought water and cold towels with a scent of lavendar were replaced each time.
+We were checked on every 5 minutes or so of our 20-minute treatment.
+We were brought water and cold towels with a scent of lavender were replaced each time.
 The view out the window was so relaxing and the only noises we heard were the birds flying by as we watched the clouds move across the garden.

 Side note, you can go in with a bathing suit or your birthday suit, whichever makes you most comfortable.
 If you would like to know more about the benefits, you can check out Osmosis’ page by clicking here.